jedwood/gluecon-hackathon/README.md

 Neither of us had done much with [Cloud9 IDE](https://c9.io) before, so we thought this would be a great chance to test it out.
 On the whole, it's really impressive how nice the coding experience is for something just running in a browser.
 We had a couple of hiccups where we were editing the same file and had to coordinate saves, but it was no more annoying than working out a merge in git.

 The added bonus is that our code was already "deployed."
+Each project gets a unique URL that is private by default, so you need to be logged in to your account in order to access it.
+It's perfect for a quick demo.

 ![Screenshot of Cloud 9 IDE Dashboard](img/cloud-9-dashboard.png)